Skip to main content

 Can I use this instead of the OpenSearch Dashboards monitoring?

 Yes.
-The prometheus-exporter plugin provides the same underlying cluster and node statistics that OpenSearch Dashboards displays.
-The OTel Collector approach centralizes metrics alongside your other infrastructure telemetry in base14 Scout.
+The plugin exposes the same underlying cluster and node statistics.
+The OTel Collector approach centralizes those metrics alongside the rest of your infrastructure telemetry in base14 Scout.

 What's Next?